Kasp100/NeonCode/README.md

 ---

+## Mutable declarations
+`mut` has two usages:

+### 1. To allow a method to mutate the data of the object.

+`mut` is placed after the closing curly bracket, making the method **mutating**.
+This allows mutating operations to occur.
+This must also be declared in interfaces.

+### 2. To allow a class to have mutating methods.

+`mut` is placed after the class name, making it a mutable type.
+---

 ## Developer Guidelines

 1. Avoid using `var` if the field or variable will never be reassigned.
 2. Avoid using `shared` if the object or array is never referenced elsewhere.
 3. Avoid using `mut:` if the object or array will never be mutated from the scope its referenced by.
+4. Avoid using `mut` if the method does not mutate the object, or the class is an unmutable type.

 ---